Hook Worlds

 Hook Worlds, also known as Hook Swing Worlds, is a platform game developed and published by Rocketcat Games for iOS.
 Released on December 16, 2010, Hook Worlds players levels using a grappling hook.
 The grappling hook was also present in Hook Worlds' predecessors, Hook Champ and Super QuickHook.
 Hook Worlds is divided into four worlds: "Curse of the Watcher", "Dungeon Gunner", "CyberGnome 202X", and "Hook Champ 1000".
 The player controls a different character in each world.

 The game was developed by a team of three: Kepa Auwae (design), Jeremy Orlando (programming), and Brandon Rhodes (art).
-Hook Worlds received "generally favorable" reviews from critics, having a Metascore of 83/100 on review aggregator Metacritic.
+Hook Worlds received "generally favorable" reviews from critics.

 Gameplay

 Hook Worlds is divided into four worlds, each of which has different gameplay gimmicks and different playing characters.
 In world one, players play as Theodore "Gramps" Hooker, who has to run away from an evil spirit after his "sacred idol" was stolen.
 Gramps has a pair of rocket boots that allows him to propel forward when charged.
 In world two, players play as Zelle from Hook Champ, who has to avoid ghosts, that she can shoot using a revolver.
 The second world is high score-based and encourages players to collect coins.
 In world three, players play as Gnomey from Super QuickHook, who has the ability to change gravity.
 Gnomey has to escape from the Gnome Police, who attempt to capture Gnomey, as it's become illegal to be a gnome.
 The fourth world has similar gameplay to Hook Champ; players have to escape enemies who chase the player.
 Like world one, players have a pair of rocket boots in world four.
 The fourth world is designed to look like a Commodore 64 game.